The Birth of Quantum Mechanics and the Dirac Equation: Some Historical Context

 \subsection{Overlooked Contributions}

-It would seem that historians of physics have written dozens of books and hundreds of articles about the period of the ``quantum revolution,'' but, unfortunately, historians are not theoretical physicists (with minor exceptions of combining these professions).
-Unfortunately, insufficient attention has been paid to the role of scientists such as Charles Darwin and Hendrik Kramers in building the foundations of quantum mechanics.
+Historians of physics have written dozens of books and hundreds of articles about the period of the ``quantum revolution.''
+Unfortunately, however, historians are seldom theoretical physicists (with rare exceptions in which both professions are combined), and insufficient attention has been paid to the roles of scientists such as Charles Galton Darwin and Hendrik Kramers in laying the foundations of quantum mechanics.

-In the review [7], in particular, the role of Charles Galton Darwin (grandson of the even more famous Charles Robert Darwin) is emphasized.
-He, for example, was the first to explain [10] the details of the Dirac equation and its interpretation, proposed a quasi-relativistic approximation that includes a term bearing his name.
-On this bases Darwin developed his own approach to deriving the hydrogen atom fine structure from Dirac’s relativistic electron equation.
-Moreover, the obvious connection of the Dirac equation with Maxwell's equations indicated by him is proposed in [7] to be called the Darwin vector.
+In review~\cite{Real-7}, in particular, the role of Charles Galton Darwin (grandson of the even more famous Charles Robert Darwin) is highlighted.
+Darwin was the first to elucidate~\cite{Real-10} the details of the Dirac equation and its physical interpretation, and he proposed a quasi-relativistic approximation that includes a term now bearing his name.
+On this basis, Darwin developed his own approach to deriving the fine structure of the hydrogen atom from Dirac's relativistic electron equation.
+Moreover, the connection between the Dirac equation and Maxwell's equations that he identified is proposed in~\cite{Real-7} to be termed the \emph{Darwin vector}.

-Indeed, the period of birth of quantum mechanics is characterized by a number of discussions, interesting stories and even tragedies.
-Comments here are not about tragedies.
-Monograph [11] describes an interesting situation that arose as a result of discussions between Heisenberg and Dirac, as well as between Pauli and Krames, about taking into account the spin of the electron in the emerging quantum mechanics.
+The birth of quantum mechanics was accompanied by a number of lively discussions, remarkable stories, and even tragedies---though the tragedies are not the subject of our discussion.
+Monograph~\cite{Real-11} describes a particularly illuminating situation that arose from discussions between Heisenberg and Dirac, as well as between Pauli and Kramers, concerning the incorporation of electron spin into the emerging quantum mechanics.

-Here we referred to the publication [11] by direct citations and some necessary comments.
-"It is illuminating that on February 5, 1927, Heisenberg wrote a letter to Pauli in which he mentions that he made a bet with Dirac that it would take 3 years to understand the spin fully.
-Dirac claimed this would be clear in 3 months."
+In what follows we draw upon Dresden's monograph~\cite{Real-11} through direct quotations together with some necessary commentary. ``It is illuminating that on February 5, 1927, Heisenberg wrote a letter to Pauli in which he mentions that he made a bet with Dirac that it would take 3 years to understand the spin fully.
+Dirac claimed this would be clear in 3 months.''